jndoser/react-udacity-project-1/README.md

-# React Udacity Project 1 - MyReads
+# React Udacity Project 1 - MyReads - LONG NGUYEN HOANG

 ## INSTRUCTION TO RUN THIS PROJECT
 - Run npm install to install all dependencies